How to make my Tapo device (smart plug, smart camera, smart lighting) work with Amazon Alexa

 NOTE： Please update both the Tapo APP and Tapo devices to the least one first.

 To get started, make sure your Tapo device is set up and online.
 Here we take the Tapo camera as an example.

 There are two options for connecting the Tapo device and Amazon Alexa.

 Option 1.
-Open the Tapo app, go to Me>Voice Control, select Amazon Alexa and follow the app guidance.
+Open the Tapo app, go to Me > Third-Party Services, select Amazon Alexa and follow the app guidance.

 Option 2.
 Open the Amazon Alexa app to add your Tapo device.
-Refer to detailed instructions as below.
+Refer to the detailed instructions below.